yorkshire-and-humber-care-record/fhir-fix/README.md

 # What is FHIR Fix?

-FHIR Fix is a utility for fixing and manipulation of data in a FHIR Store
+FHIR Fix is a utility for fixing and manipulation of data in a FHIR Store.
 Use Cases include:

 **1. Data Fixing**

-It may be that data has been mapped and loaded into a FHIR Store, such as Interweave Connect provides.
-If mapping errors come to light subsequently then FHIR Fix can be used to manipulate and make corrections to the data that has already been loaded
+It may be that data has been mapped and loaded into a FHIR Store, for example such as Interweave Connect provides.
+If mapping errors subsequently come to light then FHIR Fix can be used to manipulate the data and make corrections to data that has already been loaded

 **2. Retention Management**
 There may be a requirement to ....
 IN PROGRESS

-Internally FHIR Fix uses the same technologies (node.js, docker) as Interweave Connect and is a natural companion which can be installed alongside.
-However this is in no way a pre-requisite, and FHIR Fix can also be used as a stand-alone utility that can connect to any FHIR compliant endpoint
+Internally FHIR Fix uses the same technologies (node.js, docker) as Interweave Connect and so it is a natural companion which can be installed alongside Interweave Connect.
+However this is in no way a pre-requisite, and FHIR Fix can also be used as a stand-alone utility and can connect to ANY FHIR compliant endpoint.

 # Key Features